 I grew up in Arizona where my father fought for justice in the courtroom and my mother fought for public education in the classroom.
 I answered phones and filed paperwork at my dad’s law practice, a small business that advocated for working people.

 I got my first introduction into politics when my mom ran and won a seat on the local school board in 1988.
 I was five years old and my sister, Page, was three.
 I still remember knocking on doors, stuffing envelopes and putting up yard signs.
 My parents taught me the values of fairness, justice and standing up for those who have no voice.

-I knew I wanted to learn more about politics, so I went to Washington, DC to study at American University.
+I was determined to make a positive change in people’s lives through public service and applied to study at American University in Washington, DC.
 My junior year, I went abroad to Namibia, South Africa and Belgium.
 I interned for the first woman Mayor of Cape Town and worked the political desk at the U.S. Embassy in Brussels.
-After college I started at the Women’s Campaign Fund, helping to elect women to public office – a passion that sticks with me to this day.
+After college, I took a job working for a newly elected Congresswoman named Gabby Giffords.
+I worked for Gabby throughout her tenure in Congress, lastly as her Legislative Director.

 In January 2017, I was spurred to action by attending the Women’s March after I became a mother with the birth of my son George.
 When I became a parent, I instantly understood the stakes of our future at a personal level.
-And last year, Michael and I welcomed our daughter Eleanor into the world.
+And a few years later, we welcomed our daughter Eleanor into the world.

-I’ve spent much of my adult life supporting and recruiting women to run for public office.
-Now I’m taking my own advice.
-I am running to fight for fairness, lift up working families and children, and bring affordability back to our region.
-I will stand up for the progressive values that have guided me my whole life as a working mom, nonprofit leader, and champion for creating pathways for women to have a seat at the table.
-I am excited and proud to be running for the State House of Representatives to represent you in Olympia.
+In 2020, the voters of the 36th legislative district elected me to the State House, and I was sworn into office in January 2021.
+I’m running for reelection to continue the fight for fairness, elevate working families and children, and bring affordability back to our region.
+I will stand up for the progressive values that have guided me my whole life as a working mom, nonprofit leader, and champion for creating pathways for marginalized communities to have a seat at the table.
+I am proud to represent you in Olympia.